 While mine goes into more depth, your Contact page can be as simple as having your email and social media accounts listed on a page.

-How to create a contact page for your blog (click to expand)
+How to create a contact page for your blog (quick steps to get started)

 If you’ve chosen to start a blog on WordPress, one of the best ways to do this is to use a form plugin like WP Forms, which lets you create custom contact forms just by dragging and dropping elements.